WampiFlampi/bcc/README.md

 Everything is fully functional

-The bracket mapping system and memory management should allow you to run embedded systems
+The bracket mapping system and memory management should allow you to run on embedded systems

 https://github.com/rdebath/Brainfuck/tree/master/testing for benchmarking